Owen Hargreaves: England

 Although he had not usually been part of the first-team, he was selected for the England squads at Euro 2004 in Portugal and the 2006 World Cup in Germany despite criticism from sections of the press and public.
 The generally negative perception of him by English fans had not been helped by his seeming to have an essence of "German-ness", exacerbated by his Canadian accent and fluency in German.
 While restricted to three appearances as a substitute at Euro 2004, Hargreaves was in the starting lineup of England's final three matches in 2006.
 In a tournament in which England were generally regarded as having underachieved, he was, by the end of England's participation, widely considered one of the few successes of the English squad.
 He was named Man of the match in the quarter-final against Portugal, the game in which England were eliminated after a penalty shootout, Hargreaves having been the only successful English penalty taker.
 In 2006, he won both England Player of the Year, and England Player of the World Cup in official FA polls, the first to win both in the same year.

 Hargreaves picked up the Man of the match award in England's 4–0 win over Greece on 16 August 2006.
-On 30 January 2007 he was voted England Player of the Year 2006, as voted for by visitors to the Official FA site.
+On 30 January 2007, he was voted England Player of the Year 2006, as voted for by visitors to the official FA site.

 In June 2007, FIFA announced that Hargreaves and Philipp Lahm would visit South Africa in advance support for the 2010 FIFA World Cup.

+Hargreaves' final England cap came in 2008 in a friendly against the USA.

+Injuries meant he never played for England again.
+In the run-up to the 2010 World Cup, England coach Fabio Capello aimed to give Hargreaves an emergency call-up to the England 2010 World Cup squad.
+However, Hargreaves' injuries meant Capello could not call him up.

-After his transfer to Manchester City in 2011, England coach Fabio Capello hoped that Hargreaves would regain his fitness saying "I hope he will be really good in the short-term for Manchester City and also for England."
+After his transfer to Manchester City in 2011, Capello hoped that Hargreaves would regain his fitness, saying: "I hope he will be really good in the short-term for Manchester City and also for England."